Announcements – 03/09/2025

 ELECTRONIC BROADCASTS

 ELECTRONIC BROADCASTS: We offer broadcasts of Sunday morning worship at 7:30 a.m., Morning Prayer on most weekdays at 8:00 a.m., and our midweek Bible studies as well.
-These broadcasts are particularly helpful for those who are unable to attend in person due to illness, travel, or work.
-The broadcasts are available online at our church’s Facebook page, which is <www.facebook.com/AquiaEpiscopalChurch>.
-Even if you do not have a Facebook account, you can still access the broadcasts simply by clicking on the given occasion.
-Also, you do not have to watch the event live; the videos are stored there for your viewing at any subsequent time that is more convenient for you.
+These broadcasts are particularly helpful for those who are unable to attend in person due to bad weather, illness, travel, or work.
+The broadcasts are available online at our church’s Facebook page <www.facebook.com/AquiaEpiscopalChurch>.
+Even if you do not have a Facebook account, you can access the broadcasts simply by clicking on the given occasion.
+Also, you do not have to watch the event live; the videos are stored there for your viewing at any subsequent time.

 If you want to be added to our e-mail distribution list for weekly announcements and special updates or for the monthly Cross Section newsletter, simply notify Sue Selz in the church office (sue.selz@aquiachurch.org or 540-659-4007).